WestDRI/wgpages/content/python202302/python-13-pandas.md

 pd.DataFrame({'a': col1, 'b': col2})       # dataframe from a dictionary
 ```

-Let's index the rows by hand:
+We can index (assign names to) the rows with this syntax:

 ```py
 pd.DataFrame({'a': col1, 'b': col2}, index=['a1','a2','a3'])
 ```